grithin/php-db/README.md

 I considered the current query builders to be unwieldy and lacking some of the features I built in this one.

 ## Caution
 This was a personal project of mine that I built in a day.
 Since I decided to stop building projects in PHP, in favor of node, this code has not seen production nor does it have unit tests.
+Also, I was writing this readme as I was coding, so it may be off.